"The Tribe" has no spoken dialogue at all—viewers must search for meaning through body language and emotion. This is why it works.

 Most Recent Articles - YES!

-Want a motivator to take your students’ writing to a higher level?
-Here’s an opportunity for them to write for a real audience, and the chance to get published by an award-winning magazine.
+Want a motivator to boost your students’ writing to a higher level?
+Here’s an opportunity to write for a real audience, and the chance to get published by an award-winning magazine.

 In the new documentary "Just Eat It," filmmakers Grant Baldwin and Jenny Rustemeyer swear off grocery shopping for six months and eat only food that would otherwise be thrown out.

 I never thought farming would mean owning a post office.
 But looking at my community and our need to define ourselves as a place, that seems to be our family farm's next job.